What is Cybersecurity Risk and How Can You Manage It?

 This post was updated on January 27, 2020.

 In the world of risk management, risk is commonly defined as threat times vulnerability times consequence.
 The objective of risk management is to mitigate vulnerabilities to threats and the potential consequences, thereby reducing risk to an acceptable level.
-When applied to cybersecurity, this equation provides a great deal of insight on steps organizations can take to mitigate risk.
+When applied to cybersecurity risk, this equation provides a great deal of insight on steps organizations can take to mitigate risk.

 In this article, we’ll propose a definition of cybersecurity risk as laid out by the risk formula, and best practices your organization can take to implement a cybersecurity risk management program that protects your critical data and systems.